m-mcmain/m-mcmain.github.io/_pages/Econ-390.md

 ## Weekly Schedule

 This week-by-week schedule will be constantly updated.
-Some topics may take longer than scheduled (and others may take less) but **exam, coding practice, and project due dates will not change.**
+Some topics may take longer than scheduled (and others may take less) but **Exam and Problem Set Dates will not change.**

 **Reading**: McKinney refers to the book [Python for Data Analysis (Third edition)](https://wesmckinney.com/book/) by Wes McKinney and [Coding for Economists](https://aeturrell.github.io/coding-for-economists/) by Arthur Turrell.
 Both are available for free at their respective links.
 There is a lot more in these books than we will cover, but they are a good reference.